 A little background- my husband loves Pho.
-It is his very favorite thing to go out and eat, and he is in the mood for it all the time.
-I am not so big on it myself, so this results in him not being able to have it quite as much as he would like to.
+It’s his very favorite thing to go out and eat, and he is in the mood for it all the time.
+I’m not so big on it myself, so this results in him not being able to have it quite as much as he’d like to.

 Recently my husband was sick and he really wanted some.
 Being the fantastic wife that I am, I decided to try and make him some.
 However I wasn’t about to cook some fancy broth all day long.
 I was looking to make a lazy ass version of this that would satisfy his craving without having to leave the house.

 Now, keep in mind- this can be customized to suit your liking.
 My husband tends to be a little… generous with the Sriracha sauce so I doubt he would notice too much tweaking.
 However, if you like the pure flavor of the pho itself you may want to tweak this as you see fit.

 Additionally, I tried to make this with things we usually have on hand.
 For that reason we did not use the fresh herbs that are usually included.
 Add some cilantro, mint, etc. if you’re feeling extra.

 I know that I usually post recipes that suit mostly plant based diets, however as flexitarians we still cook with and use meat, however just smaller amounts.
 The great thing about recipes like this are that they use such a small amount of meat that it is a cost effective way to reduce meat intake without sacrificing flavor.